Beware UserDefaults: a tale of hard to find bugs, and lost data

 let savedFavoriteIceCream = codable(forKey: "favorite-ice-cream", as: String.self)

 Put those together, wrap it in a nice little library, and bam, you’ve got a UserDefaults replacement that acts as you would expect.
-In fact if you like the encryption option you can add it back pretty easily (don’t change the file protection attributes) and you could make it clear in the API when the data is inaccessible due to the device being locked, either by throwing an error, making your singleton nil, awaiting until the device is locked, etc.
+In fact if you like the encryption option you can add it back pretty easily (don’t change the file protection attributes) and you could make it clear in the API when the data is inaccessible due to the device being locked, either by throwing an error, making your singleton nil, awaiting until the device is unlocked, etc.

 End